Structured Data Clear Signing Format

 }

-section contains information about constant values relevant in the scope of the current contract / message (as matched by the context
+The metadata section contains information about constant values relevant in the scope of the current contract / message (as matched by the context section).

 In the context of wallets and clear signing, these constant values are either used to construct the UI when approving the signing operation, or to provide parameters / checks on the data being signed.
 But these constant values are relevant outside of the scope of wallets, and should be understood as reference values concerning the bound contract / message.